In this article

 Insights

 Reconciliation sits at the heart of the invoice-to-cash process.
 When it lags, cash looks stuck, customers get chased for invoices they already paid, and month-to-month visibility suffers.
-Automation closes that gap.
-For a broader view of where this fits, see the Definitive AR Guide.
+Automation closes that gap, and our overview of what accounts receivable automation is shows where it fits in the broader receivables picture.

 What is automated payment reconciliation?